Spline Mesher - Pro

 Manual rebuilding

 Both the Spline Curve Mesher and Spline Fill Mesher components have a Rebuild() function, which will trigger a regeneration of the entire mesh.
-An option splineIndex argument can be passed on to rebuild for a specific spline.
+An optional splineIndex parameter can be passed on to rebuild for a specific spline.

 This needs to be used when altering any component settings through script.